Miniseries and Film Adaptations of Pride and Prejudice by Jane Austen

 1980 BBC mini-series

-This excellent 5-part 1980 BBC adaptation is my personal favorite.
+The 5-part 1980 BBC adaptation is my personal favorite.
 It features a delightful portrayal of Elizabeth Bennet by a namesake, British actress Elizabeth Garvie.
+I remember watching it when it was first aired on Mastepiece Theater!

 The pace and dialogue were beautifully captured in the screenplay by British author Fay Weldon.
-I’d argue that this is the most faithful and respectful adaptation of Pride and Prejudice.
-Perhaps it has been eclipsed by the 1995 miniseries, not only due to its fresher date, but that David Rintoul’s portrayal of Darcy wasn’t quite as smoldering as that of Colin Firth’s.
+I’d argue that this is the most faithful adaptation of Pride and Prejudice.
+It has been eclipsed by the 1995 miniseries, not only due to its fresher date, but that David Rintoul’s portrayal of Darcy wasn’t quite as smoldering as that of Colin Firth’s.

 More about this adaptation